mvallet91/SmartPub-TSENER/README.md

 The main goal of TSE-NER is to generate training data for long-tail entities and train a NER tagger, label such entities in text, and use them for document search and exploration.

-Please refer to the paper for more info:
+Please refer to the [paper](http://iswc2018.semanticweb.org/sessions/tse-ner-an-iterative-approach-for-long-tail-entity-extraction-in-scientific-publications/) for more info.

 This project can be approached in two main ways: as developer or user